hubofwyn/myfort/AIProjectDocs/Deployment.md

    - Resolve any conflicts, then run the script again

 4. **Build Failures**:
+   - The script now tries multiple methods to run Parcel:
+     - Using npx
+     - Using the local Parcel binary
+     - Using npm run build
+   - If builds still fail:
+     - Ensure Parcel is installed: `npm install`
-   - Run `npm run build` separately to see detailed error messages
+     - Run `npx parcel build index.html --public-url ./` separately to see detailed error messages
      - Fix any code issues and try again

 5. **Deploy Branch Issues**:
    - If the script fails during deploy branch operations, you can manually: